oracle/terraform-provider-oci/website/docs/d/core_cross_connect_group.html.markdown

 		* `connectivity_association_name_secret_id` - Secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) containing the Connectivity association Key Name (CKN) of this MACsec key.
 		* `connectivity_association_name_secret_version` - The secret version of the connectivity association name secret in Vault.
 	* `state` - Indicates whether or not MACsec is enabled.
+* `minimum_links` - Minimum number of active cross-connects required for the cross-connect group to be considered operational.
+If the number of active cross-connects falls below this value, the group is not considered operational.
+If this value was not explicitly set when the group was created or updated, it defaults to 1.
 * `oci_logical_device_name` - The FastConnect device that terminates the logical connection.
 This device might be different than the device that terminates the physical connection.
 * `oci_physical_device_name` - The FastConnect device that terminates the physical connection.
 * `state` - The cross-connect group's current state.